chili-epfl/easy-performance-analyzer/samples/README.md

 Linux Build
 -----------

 Enable `WITH_SAMPLES` during usual build (enabled by default).
-Samples are not installed, launch them from inside the `samples/bin/` directory.
+Samples are not installed, launch them from inside the `samples/bin/` directory in the build root.

 Android Build
 -------------

 Enable `WITH_SAMPLES` during usual build (enabled by default).
-Samples are not installed, but placed inside the `samples/bin/` directory.
-To launch e.g `real-time`, connect your **rooted** device, launch a DDMS instance and execute:
+Samples are not installed, but placed inside the `samples/bin/` directory in the build root.
+To launch e.g `real-time`, connect your **rooted** device, launch a DDMS instance and execute from within the build root:

 ```
 cd samples/bin/